kacirekj/freebsd-sh-shell-history/README.md

 ## Overview

+NOTE: The script can be discussed in this topic https://forums.freebsd.org/threads/fix-for-the-problem-with-history-in-sh-shell.103002/

 On FreeBSD ~14.0+, the default `sh` shell can store command history.
 However, it has some quirks that may cause history entries to be lost.

 If you rely on shell history a lot, this script may help you manage that problem.